dequelabs/axe-devtools-html-api-examples/Ruby/selenium-rspec/README.md

 Follow these steps to clone and navigate to the directory:
 1. Clone this repo from GitHub.
-2. Open the project in your favourite python IDE.
+2. Open the project in your favourite code editor.
 3. Navigate from the root of the repo to this example with the following command:

 ```sh